gcallipo/DSP-Stuff/README.md

 	It allow to execute the following operations:

 	* Spectral Subtraction for Noise Reduction, it works well on ShorthWave Receiver  ( OPERATIVE )
+	* BPF Filtering as band pass filtering        ( OPERATIVE )
 	* LMS Noise Reduction as alternative technic  ( TO BE ADDED )
-	* BPF Filtering as band pass filtering        ( TO BE ADDED )
 	* and more others will be added

 	**NOTE**: credits are added into the source files.
 	** This is still work in progress and can be changed. **

 Tests on receiver RadioDSP Sdr:

        Spectral subtractio  https://youtu.be/6Mxtmje6WIE